 Want to get your hands dirty?
 Germanna Foundation staff archaeologist, Dr. Eric Larsen, accepts volunteers to help in archaeology work for the Foundation.
-The excavation field season is continuing through August 2016.
 Volunteers to assist in other archaeology work following the field season are also welcome.
 If you’re located near Locust Grove, VA, and want to help out please email Eric and let him know you’re willing to help.

 Trails, Buildings and Grounds Maintenance: The Foundation maintains the Russell and Joan Hitt hiking trail system through our Siegen Forest property, all beginning near the Visitor Center.
 The Wilderness Battlefield Ground Force leads volunteer efforts to maintain and improve these trails (s well as other trails on other properties in the Wilderness battlefield area), and are always looking for volunteers.
 The Foundation also accepts volunteers who wish to do light building maintenance duties including janitorial cleaning, replacing light bulbs, minor repairs and upkeep (e.g., replacing or fixing locks, door knobs, windows, touch-up painting, replacing HVAC or water system filters, minor plumbing repairs, lubricating door hinges, moving cabinets or wall hangings, fixing or moving furniture, etc.).
 Got a green thumb?
 We also accept volunteers willing to perform grounds and garden maintenance and beautification work (e.g., planting, mulching, trimming, weeding, watering, etc.).